The Dying Art of Truly Living

 We don’t value the art of conversation, the joy of sun shining on our face on a beautiful spring day, or the freedom of skipping hand-in-hand with our children.
 Often, we can’t put down technology for fear we will miss something.
 Meanwhile, we miss life.
 There’s always a new project – whether ministry or work or school-related.
 There’s always a task to be accomplished.
 We’ve lost a sense of self, the meaning of life, and the art of simply living.

 Living is about serving that homeless man a warm meal.
 It is looking a friend in the eye as they share their heart and soul.
 It is holding the hand of a loved one.
-It is enjoyed a fresh breeze on your face while taking a walk around the neighborhood.
-It is laughing, when your children laugh.
-The art of living is grace and joy and forgiveness and tears.
+It is enjoying a fresh breeze on your face while taking a walk around the neighborhood.
+It is laughing when your children laugh.
+The art of living is grace and joy and forgiveness, and tears.
 It is feeling and doing.
-It resting.
+It is resting.
 It is being fully present in the moment.
-It is knowing the depth of the love of a Heavenly Father that created you for his enjoyment.
+It is knowing the depth of the love of a Heavenly Father that created you for His enjoyment.
 And the best way to honor that Father is by fully living, each day, in the glory of his honor and name.

 And I’m on a mission to help you (and me) combat the dying art of living and begin to embrace life, living it to its fullest every day.
 Here’s a short list to get started:

 - Put down technology every day for a set amount of time.

 - Fast from social media on a regular basis.

 - Refuse to access social media when you are eating with friends or having a conversation with others.

 - Schedule extended times of rest from technology.